Premium Market Analysis, Trader Education, Software, and Trading Strategies. Thirty Years Of Skin In The Game

 DLPAL S found six long strategies in the in-sample that fulfilled the parameters specified on the workspace.
 The highest win rate is less than 66% and the lowest is a little more than 59%.

 DLPAL S can generate code for a variety of platforms to backtest a strategy that combines any selected strategies from the results with OR Boolean operator.
-In this case we select all strategies, we generate the code and then copy and paste it in Amibroker.
+In this case, we select all strategies, generate the code and then copy and paste it in Amibroker.
 Below are the results for the out-of-sample only.

 blank